 To help you get started, The Carpentries will soon be adding two website templates for you to choose from.
 You can find both templates in the CarpentryConnect repository on GitHub.

-Just like this resource and The Carpentries website, both website templates will employ use of Jekyll, a static website generator, and display all information about your event summarily in a single page.
+Just like this resource and The Carpentries website, both website templates will employ the use of Jekyll, a static website generator, and display all information about your event summarily on a single page.

 In the meantime, we recommend using these as a template: